What extra support is available?

 I have already completed an application but have changed my mind about where I want to study.
 Is it too late?

 You can change your choice anytime between now and enrolment in August.

-You can apply now.
+You can apply from our Open Events in November onwards.
 Ideally we would like applications in by 30th April each year, however we will be continuing to accept applications up to enrolment in August.

 The college has a wealth of experience in supporting students with their university applications.
 We have a department dedicated to the function and in the last 2 years 82% of applications were successful (5% above national average).